Hermzy14/farmingSim/protocol.md

 ### Error messages

 TODO - describe the possible error messages that nodes can send in your system.

+1. **MessageFormatError**:
+   - Caused by receiving a message in an unexpected format.
+   - The sensor/actuator nodes should handle this by logging the error, and itgnore the message if it cannot be parsed.
+   Then send an error response back to the control-panel node.
+   - Control-panel node should notify the user about the error ("Invalid response from sensor node") then we ask user if we should retry sending the message.
+2. **ConnectionError**:
+   - If a node receives a message with an invalid or expired session.
+   - The control-panel node will attempt to reconnect automatically and retry the message transmission up to a specified number of attempts.
+If we exceed the max retries, then we log the connection error and notify the application layer and user.
+   - The sensor/actuator nodes should also retry the message transmission up to the defined limit, as well as log the failure and send an alert to the control-panel (if possible).
+3. **UnexpectedError**:
+   - For any other unexpected errors.
+   - Should log the error details.
+   - Handle the error "gracefully" so that nothing crashes.
+   - Notify application layer about the error.
+   - Notify user about error.

 ## An example scenario